 Arteries carry blood from the heart to the rest of the body.
-They are lined with a thin layer of cells that keeps them smooth and allows blood to flow easily.
+A thin layer of cells forms a lining that keeps them smooth and allows blood to flow easily.
 This is called the endothelium.

-The first signs of atherosclerosis can begin to develop during adolescence, with streaks of white blood cells appearing on the artery wall.
-Most often, there are no symptoms until a plaque ruptures, or the blood flow is very restricted.
-This typically takes many years to occur.
+Often, there are no symptoms until a bit of plaque ruptures, or the blood flow becomes restricted.
+This may take many years to occur.

-The symptoms depend on which arteries are affected.
+The symptoms of atherosclerosis depend on which arteries are affected.

 Carotid arteries provide blood to the brain.
-A limited blood supply can lead a stroke, and a person may experience a range of symptoms as a result of atherosclerosis in this area, including:
+Restricted blood supply can lead to a stroke.

 - difficulty breathing